 Longer visits to places of interest in the UK have been arranged to Canterbury, Derbyshire, Shropshire, Lincoln, Glasgow, Northumberland, York, Plymouth, East Anglia, Chester, Bristol and the Scottish Borders when based in a hotel, we are able to take in a selection of local venues of fine and decorative arts interest over a long weekend.

-In addition, European visits have also been arranged to Amsterdam, The Loire, Flanders, Dublin, Paris, Prague and Bulgaria.
+In addition, European visits have also been arranged to Normandy, Amsterdam, The Loire, Flanders, Dublin, Paris, Prague and Bulgaria.